OlivierSohn/hamazed/BACKLOG.md

+- fix display of level

+- the info "game ended" is sent when player presses play. then server verifies outcome and computes next world.

+Instead, the info should be sent immediately so that the server can verify outcomes.

 - when server is not reachable, output an error.

 - when changing view center, the text on the left does not change position, it